Contact

 Jo’s research interests include topics in international economics and a study of career paths and income determinants of MBAs.

 Jo has been a member of the District Export Council of Western Pennsylvania since 2008.
 Earlier she served for 12 years as a member of the Board of Trustees of Teachers Insurance and Annuity Association (TIAA).
 In the fall of 1991 she was a Fulbright Fellow at the International Management Center in Budapest, Hungary.
 She was visiting professor of economics at the Czechoslovak Management Center in winter 1992.
 In 1993-94 she was a visiting professor at Nyenrode University in the Netherlands and in 1994-95 she was academic dean and interim CEO of the Czech Management Center.
-She has consulted with public and private agencies with regard to public policy toward transportation and utility rate-setting and international economics.
+She has consulted with public and private agencies about public policy toward transportation and utility rate-setting and international economics.
 She has also done some educational consulting.

 Courses Recently Taught

-- Managerial Economics (Undergraduate)
+• Managerial Economics (Undergraduate)

-- International Economics for Managers (Undergraduate)
+• International Economics for Managers (Undergraduate)

-- Economics for International Business (MBA)
+• Economics for International Business (MBA)

-- Economic Analysis (MBA and EMBA)
+• Economic Analysis (MBA and EMBA)

-- Plus3 Freshmen Study Trips to the Czech Republic, Chile, and France (Undergraduate)
+• Plus3 Freshmen Study Trips to the Czech Republic, Chile, and France (Undergraduate)

-- Global Research Practicum Trips to Argentina, Brazil, Chile and Mexico (MBA)
+• Global Research Practicum Trips to Argentina, Brazil, Chile and Mexico (MBA)

 Degrees

-- PhD in Economics, Brown University
+• PhD in Economics, Brown University

-- AB in Economics, Wellesley College
+• AB in Economics, Wellesley College

 Recent Publications

-Kristjanpoller, W & J. Olson, J.E.
+Kristjanpoller, W & Olson, J.E.
 (2021) “The effect of market returns and volatility on investment choices in Chile’s defined contribution retirement plan,” Journal of International Money and Finance, 112

 Banerjee, H. & Olson, J.E.
 (2020).
 “What learning tools do students prefer?
 An assessment of undergraduate business courses, Journal of Education for Business (published online September 14, 2020)